-Michael Flynn faces showdown before judge over Justice Dept. bid to drop prosecution
+Michael Flynn judge emphasizes he is not a ‘rubber stamp’ in Justice Dept. bid to drop prosecution

-The full U.S. Court of Appeals for the D.C.
-Circuit directed Sullivan in an 8-to-2 order to act “with appropriate dispatch.”
-Tuesday’s publicly teleconferenced hearing promises to provide high legal and politicaldrama five weeks before an election in which Flynn’s contentious prosecution has electrified President Trump’s supporters and opponents.
+The climactic confrontation could help define the limits of executive- and judicial-branch powers and promises to provide high legal and political drama five weeks before an election in which Flynn’s contentious prosecution has electrified President Trump’s supporters and opponents.

+The hearing comes after the full U.S. Court of Appeals for the D.C.
+Circuit in August denied Flynn’s request, backed by the Justice Department, to shut down Sullivan’s planned review.
+In an 8-to-2 order, the court also directed Sullivan to act “with appropriate dispatch.”

 Flynn, 61, has been awaiting sentencing since pleading guilty in December 2017 to lying about his contacts with Russia’s ambassador after Moscow intervened to support Trump in the 2016 U.S. election.

 Trump and his allies have made the former three-star Army general’s cause a focus of efforts to discredit the criminal inquiry into whether individuals associated with Trump’s campaign cooperated with Russia’s illegal assistance.
-The efforts include a string of government disclosures that have drawn fresh scrutiny to the judgment of FBI agents and Mueller prosecutors but have not undercut findings that the FBI had a legal basis to open the wider investigation and acted without political bias.
+The efforts include government disclosures that have drawn fresh scrutiny to the judgment of FBI agents and Mueller prosecutors but have not undercut findings that the FBI had a legal basis to open the wider investigation and acted without political bias.

 The Justice Department in May moved to drop Flynn’s guilty plea to lying about his pre-inauguration contacts with then-Ambassador Sergey Kislyak, in which Flynn asked that Moscow not respond to U.S. sanctions until Trump took office.
 The department based the reversal on Barr’s conclusion from a review he ordered that Flynn’s interview by the FBI “was unjustified by the counterintelligence investigation into [him]” and so his lies were immaterial to any crime.